bugger69/ResumeManager/README.md

 1. Create a backblaze account.
 2. Go to Account->App Keys.
 3. Either use the master key or create a new one depending on your choice.
 Just make sure the key has both read and write access.
+4. In B2 Cloud Storage->Buckets, create a bucket called `resume-manager`;
-4. Open the Server directory in the project and in the directory create a file called `.env`.
+5. Open the Server directory in the project and in the directory create a file called `.env`.
-5. in the .env file, enter the following keys APPLICATION_KEY_ID='Your KeyID of the key' APPLICATION_KEY='Your Application Key'
+6. in the .env file, enter the following keys APPLICATION_KEY_ID='Your KeyID of the key' APPLICATION_KEY='Your Application Key'